 In order to receive FWS funds, you must work on campus in a FWS position.
 You must also be enrolled and maintain at least half-time attendance and must maintain Satisfactory Academic Progress.
 If you want to work on campus in a FWS position, you must have a completed file in the Financial Aid Office and Job Placement Center.
-Minimum FWS award is \$1,500 and Maximum is \$5,000.
-If funding becomes available to you, you will be notified by email.
+Minimum FWS award is \$1,500 and Maximum is \$6,000.